measurement-kit/measurement-kit/doc/api/common/error_or.md

 The `operator*()` method is an alias for `as_value()`.

-The `operator->()` method returns a (possibly `const`) pointer to the underlying field and could this be useful to access fields of a structure directly.
+The `operator->()` method returns a (possibly `const`) pointer to the underlying field, if the `ErrorOr` contains a value; otherwise, the contained error is thrown.
+This method could this be useful to access fields of a structure directly.

 # EXAMPLE